-As of June 30, 2023, the Business Council's governmental funds reported combined ending fund balances of \$68.92 million, an increase of \$3.99 million from the previous year.
+As of June 30, 2024, the Business Council's governmental funds reported combined ending fund balances of \$80.27 million, an increase of \$11.35 million from the previous year.

 Of the major funds, the General Fund is the main operating fund of the Business Council.
-At the end of the current fiscal year, the total fund balance was \$13.90 million, which is unavailable for current use (nonspendable or restricted) because it is associated with a long-term receivable (loans receivable).
-The General Fund increased by \$2.16 million, which represents the change in the balance of loans receivable held in the General Fund.
+At the end of the current fiscal year, the total fund balance was \$11.87 million, which is unavailable for current use (nonspendable or restricted) because it is associated with a long-term receivable (loans receivable).
+The General Fund decreased by \$2.04 million, which represents the change in the balance of loans receivable held in the General Fund.

-The fund balance of the Economic Development Fund increased by \$1.33 million, primarily due to gains on investments held within the State Treasurer's Office.
+The fund balance of the Economic Development Fund was \$52.34 million as of June 30, 2024.
+The Economic Development Fund increased by \$2.61 million, primarily due to gains on investments held within the State Treasurer's Office.

-The Pandemic Relief Fund does not have a fund balance.
-However, assets and liabilities within the Pandemic Relief Fund have increased from previous fiscal years.
+Assets and liabilities within the Pandemic Relief Fund have increased from previous fiscal years.
 The fund originally recorded COVID-19 business relief activities funded by the Coronavirus Aid, Relief, and Economic Security Act of 2020.
 The Pandemic Relief Fund has been maintained to record operations of the American Rescue Plan Act of 2021 (ARPA).
-The Business Council has been subgranted \$76.55 million in ARPA funds by the State for further pandemic relief, primarily to expand broadband access across the State, thereby increasing activity again in this fund.
-Activity is expected to increase in the Pandemic Relief Fund in the coming fiscal years.
+The Business Council has been subgranted \$76.55 million in ARPA funds by the State for further pandemic relief, primarily to expand broadband access across the State.
+During the fiscal year, the Business Council awarded \$65.24 million in grant funding to internet service providers for broadband service expansion.
+Disbursements of these grants began late in the current fiscal year and relate to the increased assets and liabilities in this fund.